SweetForest/LazyVPMPackageTemplate/README.md

    [![Use this template](https://img.shields.io/badge/🌟%20Generate%20Template-Click%20Here-%234fc3f7?style=flat-square&logo=github&logoColor=white)](https://github.com/SweetForest/LazyVPMPackageTemplate/generate)

 2. **Set Workflow Permissions**
    After generating the repository, go to your repository's settings and enable workflows under `Settings > Actions > General`.
-Ensure that GitHub Actions have the necessary permissions to run. 🔒
+Look at Workflow permissions and give Read and write permissions. 🔒

 3. **Upload Your Files**
    Replace the template files with your own project files. and push it on github. 📂